adobe-apiplatform/user-sync.py/docs/FAQ/index.md

 Most of the examples show just a single Adobe user group or PC, but the mapping can be one to many.
 Simply list all the user groups or PCs, one per line, with a leading "-" (and indented to the proper level) on each as per YML list format.

-### I understand the user sync tool would do a GET users from the org (or product configuration?) in order to compare with the extract of users from AD.
-It is known the limitation of number of requests per minute to Adobe's server.
-Is this a problem?

-For example,  the back-off can stop the activity to query or update in X number of tries.
-This can leave a partially updated list of users or a partial query.
+### Can the UMAPI server's throttling interfere with the operation of user sync?

 No, User sync handles throttling and retries so that throttling may slow down the overall user sync process, but there is no problem caused by throttling and user sync will properly complete all operations.

-###  Is there a local list of users created/updated (on the user sync side) in order not to disturb our server every time for a list of users from the org/product configuration?
+###  Is there a local list of users created/updated (on the user sync side) in order to reduce Adobe server calls?

 No, User sync always queries the Adobe user management systems to get current information when it is run.

-### I’d like to know more on how the user sync tool deals with the throttling in general.

 The Adobe systems protect themselves from overload by tracking the incoming request volume.
 If this is starting to exceed limits, then requests return